-In administrative appeals, Appellate Rule 508 determines who may apply for costs and attorney fees at the end of the appeal.
-Generally, you (the appellant) may apply for costs and attorney fees if the administrative hearing officer's decision is reversed.17
+In administrative appeals, Appellate Rule 508 determines who may apply for costs and attorney fees at the end of an appeal.
+Generally, you (the appellant) may apply for costs and attorney fees if DMV's decision is reversed.16

 Costs.
 The clerk will send the parties Notice Re Costs and Attorney Fees on Appeal (form AP-333) along with a copy of the appeal decision.
-If you won the appeal, and you want to recover your costs, file a verified18 and itemized bill of costs within 10 days after the date shown in the clerk's certificate of distribution on the appeal decision.
+If you won the appeal, and you want to recover costs, file a verified17 and itemized bill of costs within 10 days after the date shown in the clerk's certificate of distribution on the appeal decision.
 If the decision was mailed to you, you have an additional three calendar days to file your bill of costs.